jakeramaer/single-shot-human-reconstruction-2022/README.md

 the ICON network works like this...

 ## Limitations of ICON
+- No consistency in scale / position between successive models
 - Human only, no equiptment (this can most likely be changed)
 - Blur
 - Background removal